vidhi09-tech/flight-explorer/README.md

 # Scraping Kayak flights

-Calling an API using Python to store flight prices from some airports
+Calling an API using Python to store flight prices departing from some european airports: OPO, MXP, LIS and NAP so far 😊

 ## Next steps:
 * Analyzing collected data